FATHER CONTINUES SON’S DREAM

-I found the above quote to be fitting for the story for which I am about to tell.
-Mark Westfall lost his son Shane in 2006.
+In 2006, PNPA founder Mark Westfall, lost his son Shane.
 The loss was one that no parent should ever experience; one that causes fear and panic in the hearts and minds of parents around the world, day in and day out.
 This weekend millions of dad’s will celebrate Father’s Day, but Shane will not be by his father’s side, he will however be with him in spirit.

 More than 10 years later, Westfall is continuing to pursue his son’s dream through an apparel company called, Pull No Punches.